 Welcome to Music!

 Throughout the KS3 curriculum, greatest emphasis is placed on practical music – making by way of performing, improvising and composing.
 Indeed, the notion of being a “fearless” composer is ingrained from Year 7 upwards, and all students are encouraged to have confidence in their musical abilities, to take pride in their achievements, and to not be afraid to take risks.
 This is achieved through the exploration of a diverse range of musical styles, and students are encouraged to challenge conventions and to express their own creativity, opinions and ideas about what they believe music to be.
-This helps to embed the development of higher level thinking and analytical skills, which can find application in any subject area.
-For academic year 2017 – 2018,

 Extra – curricular Activities